sureshatt/azure-java/azure-storage/README.md

 # Azure Storage
+## How to run the sample
+Create an environment variable with name AZURE_STORAGE_CONNECTION_STRING and provide the connection string with the SAS token URL or the connection string with the key.

 ## Authentication using shared-key
 Authentication using shared key does not directly use the key against the API, instead it generates a MAC using the Key and the Date header field.